tealpartners/handbook/GettingStarted.md

 This also means that there is self management and that you must/may decide how you want to work.
 Because there is no boss, your colleagues will be happy to guide you.

+One of the first things you probably want to do, is prepare your computer with development software and tools.
+You find installation instructions that are common for all Teal projects [here](/PrepareYourComputer.md)

 ## The Next Few Days And Weeks